U.S. Ambassador Barrack Makes First Visit to Incirlik Air Base

 |0

-This work, U.S. Ambassador Barrack Makes First Visit to Incirlik Air Base, by Capt.
-Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Ambassador Barrack Makes First Visit to Incirlik Air Base [Image 14 of 14], by SSgt Koby Saunders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.